(If you want to block or mute entire servers, please see the Blocking and Muting Servers on Mastodon guide.)

 To block or mute someone on Mastodon:

-1. Either click ⋯ on one of their posts, or go to their profile and click the ⋯ or︙ button at the top
+- Either click ⋯ on one of their posts, or go to their profile and click the ⋯ button at the top

 Here’s what these options mean:

-• Mutes are the softest option.
-When you mute someone you will no longer see their posts and you won’t see posts that mention them.
-You can also optionally mute notifications from them, and set a timer so that the mute expires after a certain period.
+- Mutes are the softest option.
+You will no longer see their posts and you won’t see posts that mention them.
+You can either mute permanently or set a timer so that the mute expires after a certain period, and there’s also an option for muting or not muting notifications from them.
 People who are muted will not know they are muted, and they will still be able to follow you, see your posts and interact.
+From the muted person’s point of view, everything will seem normal.

 What about the “Block Domain” option?
 What does that do?